Amaanbani/Samsung-RISCV/README.md

 # Samsung-RISCV

 <details>
-<summary><b>Task 1:</b>This Task involves reviewing C-based and RISC-V-based lab videos and performing the compilation of C code using both GCC and the RISC-V compiler</summary>
+<summary><b>Task 1 :</b> This Task involves reviewing C-based and RISC-V-based lab videos and performing the compilation of C code using both GCC and the RISC-V compiler</summary>

 ### C Language based LAB
 We need to follow the specified steps to compile any **.c** file on our machine: